-- To get you started, tarball 03.adts includes a group of half a dozen ADTs (plus unit test programs) that I've written over the years, plus a Makefile to package them as the libADTs.a library. - Investigate them all at your own leisure but make install them now so they're installed in your TOOLDIR (~/c-tools) directory. - Next, tarball 04.hash-set.eg contains an example application that uses some of those ADTs, specifically: - Hashes (key,value) storage implemented using hash tables, where the keys are strings, and the values are generic void \ pointers yes, it's our old friend hash.c, after Lecture 2's memory-leak fixes and profiling-led optimizations. - and Sets of strings. - Then combines them to represent family information, i.e. a mapping from a named parent to set of named children. - It's left for you to examine and play with. - C+hashes+sets makes it easy to pretend that you're programming in PerI:-)
+- To get you started, tarball 03.adts includes a group of half a dozen ADTs (plus unit test programs) that I've written over the years, plus a Makefile to package them as the libADTs.a library. - You will recognise a couple: our running example intlist.[ch] and our old friend hash.[ch], after Lecture 2's memory-leak fixes and profiling-led optimizations. - Investigate them all at your own leisure but make install them now so they're installed in your TOOLDIR (~/c-tools) directory. - Next, tarball 04.hash-set.eg contains an example application that uses some of those ADTs, specifically: - Hashes and Sets of strings, - Then combines them to represent family information, i.e. a mapping from a named parent to set of named children. - It's left for you to examine and play with. - C+hashes+sets makes it easy to pretend that you're programming in PerI:-) - Note also tarball 05.utils contains a couple of reusable utility

-- Most problems are made a lot easier by having a library of trusted reusable ADT modules: - indefinite length dynamic strings - indefinite length dynamic arrays - linked lists (single or double linked) - stacks (can just use lists) - queues and priority queues - binary trees - hashes (aka maps/dictionaries/associative arrays). - sets of strings several possible implementations. - bags frequency hashes, mapping strings to integers. - anything else you find useful (.ini file parsers? test frameworks?
-CSV splitters?) - Unlike C++, the C standard library fails to provide any of the following: So, either find a collection of such modules that others have written, or build them yourself as and when you need them, and reuse them at every opportunity. - Note: Reuse can be done without OO or generics, Make it Easy to Reuse (PP Tip 12) just use void \.
+- Most problems are made a lot easier by having a library of trusted reusable ADT modules: - indefinite length dynamic strings - indefinite length dynamic arrays - linked lists (single or double linked) - stacks (can just use lists) - queues and priority queues - binary trees - hashes (aka maps/dictionaries/associative arrays). - sets of strings several possible implementations. - bags frequency hashes, mapping strings to integers. - Unlike C++, the C standard library fails to provide any of the above.
+So, either find a collection of such modules that others have written, or build them yourself as and when you need them, and reuse them at every opportunity. - Note: Reuse can be done without OO or generics, Make it Easy to Reuse (PP Tip 12) in C, use void for generic pointers, and use pointers to functions for callbacks.